USFCA-MSDS/MSDS-631/README.md

 # Final Project

-This repository contains the final project for a deep learning course.
+A major part of your grade will be your project which is Jupiter Notebook that demonsrate your work in details and a in high quality and organized manner.
 The project aims to address a specific problem using Jupiter Notebook as the platform for implementation and documentation.

 ## Table of Contents